intuition-dev/INTUITION2/README.md

 # WebAdmin

-Can be installed via yarn install.
+Can be installed via yarn install, go to WebAdmin to see that.

-Has an API, docs on:
+Has an API, docs in api.